jthomperoo/custom-pod-autoscaler/example/simple-pod-metrics-python/README.md

 `docker build -t flask-metric .`
 * Deploy the app using a deployment.
 `kubectl apply -f deployment.yaml`
-Now you have CPAs enabled on your cluster, the example CPA running and an app deployment that it is managing.

 ### Build CPA image
 Once CPAs have been enabled on your cluster, you need to build this example, run these commands to build the example:
 * Target the Minikube registry for building the image.
 `eval $(minikube docker-env)`
 * Build the example image.
-`docker build -t example-python-custom-pod-autoscaler .`
+`docker build -t simple-pod-metrics-python .`
 * Deploy the CPA using the image just built.
 `kubectl apply -f cpa.yaml`
 Now the CPA should be running on your cluster, managing the app we previously deployed.